afearbm/new-relic-plugins/oracle-db/README.md

 **Queries**

 **NOTE:** Only 10 queries are displayed at a time.
-The 10 that are displayed are the queries that have the highest number of overall executions.
+By default, the 10 that are displayed are the queries that have the highest number of overall executions - this can be changed by modifying the `order_queries_by` parameter in the `plugin.json` file.

 | Metric Name  |  Description |
 |:------------- |:-------------|